MalteJanz/ludtwig/README.md

 Download the latest [release binary](https://github.com/MalteJanz/ludtwig/releases) for your operating system and put it in your PATH for easy access.

 ## How to use Ludtwig?
 After installation have a look at `ludtwig --help` for more information.
 It should be self explanatory.

-## Current features
-- Fast / Highly concurrent execution
-- Parsing of idiomatic Html / Twig / Vue.js templating files
-  - It will not parse non idiomatic Html where for example closing tags are forgotten (that otherwise could still work in the browser)
-- Write the AST (abstract syntax tree) in a formatted way back into files
-- Analyse the AST for common mistakes / suggestions

-## Current limitations
-- Twig syntax is still not fully supported ([Some hierarchical syntax is missing](https://github.com/MalteJanz/ludtwig/issues/17))
-- There is no customization of the formatting or analyzing yet - you should be fine with the provided code style for now (or make the changes for yourself and recompile)
-- You may encounter edge cases that result in parsing errors.
-Please create issues for them.

 ## Basic Concepts
 - Every file is parsed concurrently and independent from each other into an AST (abstract syntax tree)